-To begin with, the arrival of Susanta was almost like the scene from Harry Potter, where he stole the flying car to get to Hogwarts- a place he always called his home.
+Susanta’s arrival was like the scene from Harry Potter, in which he stole the flying car to get to Hogwarts – a place he always called his home.

-I had worked with his elder brother years ago.
-He had introduced me to Susanta his younger sibling and approached me for helping him out as he was searching for a job when I was taking my own big career leap.
-I was shifting from Kolkata to Mumbai.
+I had worked with his older brother years ago.
+He had introduced Susanta to me and approached me for helping him out.
+Susanta was searching for a job when I was taking my own big career leap in shifting from Kolkata to Mumbai.

 I had replied to him, “I will see to it.”

-Susanta was then a kindergarten teacher, who knew only one thing & used it to his power- HARD WORK.
+Susanta was then a kindergarten teacher: he knew only one thing and used it to his utmost strength – HARD WORK.

-After we had officially spoken, Susanta went on sending me morning and night wishes on a regular basis on Whatsapp.
+After we had been introduced, Susanta went on sending me morning and night greetings on a regular basis on Whatsapp.
 Occasionally that message had one more question to it.
 “Do you have any work for me, Sir?”

 This went on for about 9 months.

-I was then in Mumbai, still trying to figure out my entrepreneurial venture & engrossed in many other works.
+I was then in Mumbai, still trying to figure out my entrepreneurial venture and I was engrossed in many other things.

-One usual night while I sat at my work, my phone beeped.
-It was the same night wish from Susanta with the same question, to which I had promptly replied, “Okay.
+One night, while I sat at my work, my phone beeped.
+It was the same night wish from Susanta with the same question.
+But this time I immediately replied, “Okay.
 Board the next train to Mumbai.”

-To my surprise,he stood there before me exactly after one and a halfdays.
-Susanta had come to Mumbai.
+To my surprise, he stood there before me exactly after 36 hours.
+Susanta had finally come to Mumbai.

 No questions asked.
 No demands made.

-He had no idea of where he would stay, what he would do, how would he even provide for his food.
-It was the only trust.
+He had no idea of where he would stay, what he would do, how he would even provide for his food.
+It was only trust.

-Susanta’s certificates were nothing near to help him know what I was trying to build.
-He had no knowledge of how to use a computer!
+Susanta’s certificates were not enough to help him know what I was trying to build.
+He didn’t even how to use a computer!

-This person stood stoically beside me when I had neither fund nor fame.
+This person stood stoically beside me when I had neither funding nor fame.
 He worked with me a hand in hand when I had nothing.

-He stayed in the servant’s quarter which I had managed to arrange for him.
-He had no complaints.
+He stayed in the servants’ quarter which I had managed to arrange for him.
+He didn’t complain.

-Slowly when I felt that things had started to fall in place, I rented a space in a co-working area & offered him the first seat in the cabin because he deserved it more than I did.
-He made sure he was upgraded and knowledgeable enough.
-He passed all the certifications that were required.
+When I felt that things had started to fall in place, I rented a space in a co-working area and offered him the first seat in the cabin because he deserved it more than I did.
+He made sure he was learning constantly.
+He passed all the certifications that I required him to.

-This marked the rise of Susanta, my FRIDAY (from Robinson Crusoe).
+This marked the rise of Susanta, my Man Friday (from Robinson Crusoe).

 Things that one should learn from Susanta: